plausible/docs/docs/troubleshoot-integration.md

 ## Running an adblocker that blocks the Plausible script from being loaded?

-If you're running an adblocker or if you're concerned about adblockers, you can enable our custom domain integration which allows you to run the Plausible script as a first-party connection from your domain name.
-[See the instructions here](custom-domain.md).
+If you're concerned about adblockers and their impact on the accuracy of your stats, we offer a way to proxy our script.
+See [full details here](/proxy/introduction.md).

 ## Do you see wrong data in your countries report?